Glen De Vries, Who Flew To Space With William Shatner, Dies In Small Plane Crash In New Jersey

 — Blue Origin (@blueorigin) November 12, 2021

 “Our thoughts and support go out to Glen’s family.
 Our deepest sympathy also goes out to our MEDIDATA team, which Glen co-founded.
 His tireless energy, empathy and pioneering spirit left their mark on everyone who knew him.
-We will truly miss Glen, but his dreams – which we share – live on: we will pursue progress in life sciences & healthcare as passionately as he did,” said a spokesperson from Dassault Systemes.READ MORE: 12th Annual Harlem Restaurant Week Celebrates Record Number Of Participating Establishments
+We will truly miss Glen, but his dreams – which we share – live on: we will pursue progress in life sciences & healthcare as passionately as he did,” said a spokesperson from Dassault Systemes.READ MORE: Rockefeller Center Christmas Tree Arrives In New York City

 The plane took off from Essex County Airport.
 Federal officials said they alerted public agencies about the missing aircraft shortly before 3 p.m.

-Note: Editor’s note: This story was first published Nov.
-12.